devopsjester/floyd-weather-mcp/USAGE.md

-# Using Floyd in VS Code
+# Using Floyd Weather Deployment Server

 Floyd is an MCP (Model Context Protocol) server that integrates with GitHub Copilot in VS Code 1.100 and above.
 It provides weather information and deployment safety checks for any city in the world.